 The young lion and the serpent you shall trample underfoot.

 a.
-Because you have made the Lord…your dwelling place: The following principles and promises are suited for those who trust in the Lord, making Him their dwelling place – their source of life and satisfaction.
+Because you have made the LORD…your dwelling place: The principles and promises in Psalm 91:10-16 are directed toward those who trust in the LORD, making Him their dwelling place – their source of life and satisfaction.

 i.
 “Martin Luther wrote that this refers to ‘one who really dwells and does not merely appear to dwell and does not just imagine that he dwells’ in God.”
 (Boice)

 ii.
 “This and such-like promises are not to be understood absolutely and universally, as if no truly good man could be cut off by the plague or other common calamities, which is confimed both by other plain texts of Scripture, and by unquestionable experience.”
 (Poole)

 iii.
 “For it may befall a saint to share in a common calamity; as the good corn and weeds are cut down together, but for a different end and purpose.”
 (Trapp)

 iv.
 “God doth not say no afflictions shall befall us, but no evil.”
 (Watson, cited in Spurgeon)